fortify-presales/EightBallCpp/README.md

 Fortify on Demand Scan
 ======================

+For a Fortify on Demand Scan you will need to carry out local translation as above.
+The Fortify Static Code Analyzer tool (and fortify.license) can be found on the Fortify on Demand "Tools" page.

 Once the `mbs` file has been created using the above, the Fortify Command Line tool can be used to upload it to Fortify on Demand and start the scan as in the following: